ehrencrona/gatsby-plugin-testing/README.md

 somewhere in the build output.
 If you don't, check that you have completed all previous steps.

+When running `gatsby develop`, you will see this output repeated every time your queries change.

 The queries will be stored in a file `.testing-static-queries.json`.
 This file does not need to be checked in so you can add it to your `.gitignore`.

 ### Run your tests

 Unit testing components with static queries should now "just work".
 If you have not yet set up tests in your project, configure Jest as described in [the Gatsby unit testing documentation](https://www.gatsbyjs.org/docs/unit-testing/).

+You can also run your tests in watch mode.
+If you change a query, your tests will re-run automatically with the most recent data.

+Watch mode requires leaving `gatsby develop` running.
+In other words, first start `gatsby develop`, then open a new terminal window and launch your tests there in watch mode.

 ## Static queries